Advisory Board

 Steven A. Sunday - Chair

-Steve was the project lead on the award winning Adoption, It’s About Love television and radio commercials in partnership with Bonneville Communications.
-He is a passionate advocate for the needs of children world-wide.
-In 2009 he was appointed to the board of directors for the National Council for Adoption.
-In addition, Steve served on the board of directors for the Foster Care Foundation for the State of Utah between 2009 – 2017.
-Steve was named the adoption “Professional of the Year” for 2013 by the Utah Adoption Council.
+Steve was the project lead on the award winning “Adoption, It’s About Love” television and radio commercials in partnership with Bonneville Communications.
+He spent approximately 30 years of his career with LDS Family Services.
+In 2009, he was appointed to the board of directors for the National Council for Adoption.
+Steve also served on the board of directors for the Foster Care Foundation of the State of Utah for six years.
+He was named the adoption “Professional of the Year” in 2013 by the Utah Adoption Council.

 Lance D. Rich, JD